YumoDong/Multi-state-modeling-of-customer-chunn/README.md

-# Multi-state-modeling-of-customer-churn
+# Multi-State-Modeling-of-Customer-Churn

 This directory provides data and codes to reproduce the results in the following paper:

-MULTI-STATE MODELLING OF CUSTOMER CHURN
+Multi-State Modelling of CustomerChurn

 Software Dependency
 ===================